-UNGA demands humanitarian ceasefire in Gaza: How your country voted
+UNGA demands ceasefire in Israel’s war on Gaza: How your country voted

 C: Cambodia, Canada, Central African Republic, Chad, Chile, China, Colombia, Comoros, Costa Rica, Cote D’Ivoire, Croatia, Cuba, Cyprus

-D: Democratic Republic of the Congo, Denmark, Djibouti, Dominica, Dominican Republic
+D: Democratic People’s Republic of Korea (North Korea), Democratic Republic of the Congo, Denmark, Djibouti, Dominica, Dominican Republic

 E: East Timor, Ecuador, Egypt, El Salvador, Eritrea, Estonia, Ethiopia